dnlbowers/jobs-a-gooden/README.md

 ## Future development
 * Automated script to delete/archive hidden job posts by set criteria when actions by admin.
+* For reasons of data protection the admin should not see the content of the users notes via the admin panel.
+For not it has been left for testing purposes but in the future I will be looking to encode them so the admin can only see there is a note and note what the note says.
 * Build online community.
 * Job categories
 * Search feature